MatthieuCourbariaux/BinaryConnect/README.txt

     for the fixed point formats.
     5 works most of the time.

-Computations bit-width and parameters updates bit-width:
+Computations bit-width and parameters updates bit-widths:
+    Only useful for FXP and DFXP.
     Those are the bit-widths of respectively the computations and the parameters updates.
-    The sign is not counted.
+    The sign is not counted in the bit-width.

 Range update frequency:
     Range update frequency is only useful for DFXP.